- Stretch them so that they fit you more comfortably.

 Take it to a shoemaker

 Naturally, shoemakers or shoe repair shops are skilled in stretching shoes, using professional tools and machines.
-Unfortunately, these shops are becoming more and more rare, but if you can find one in your area it can be a good solution.
+Unfortunately, these expert shops are becoming more and more rare, but if you can find one in your area it can be a good solution.

 Use a professional shoe stretching tool

-Shoe stretchers usually come with a liquid or spray that you apply on your shoe before you insert the stretcher into it.
+Shoe stretchers usually come with a liquid or spray that you apply to your shoe before you insert the stretcher into it.
 Stretching liquids and sprays are available for a variety of shoe materials - fabric, leather and vinyl - and they loosen up the material, making the stretching process more effective.

 Once you insert the stretcher, you need to twist its widening handle to expand the shoe.
 Then, leave the shoe stretcher inside the shoe for 24 hours, until your shoes are wide enough.